thenexthub/Codira/docs/proposals/Accessors.rst

 However, for all the reasons discussed above, using unnecessary full-value accesses can be terrible for performance.
-It's really bad if a little conservatism --- e.g. because Swift failed to devirtualize a property access --- causes asymptotic inefficiencies.
-Therefore, Swift's native conservative access pattern also includes a third accessor which permits direct access to storage when possible.
+It's really bad if a little conservatism --- e.g. because Codira failed to devirtualize a property access --- causes asymptotic inefficiencies.
+Therefore, Codira's native conservative access pattern also includes a third accessor which permits direct access to storage when possible.
 This accessor is called ``materializeForSet``.